psDevUK/jekflix-template/_posts/2019-12-03-Serving-SQL-on-a-UniversalDashboard.md

 So the first way I like to display my data is to use the `new-udgrid` command which will look something like <a href="https://poshud.com/New-UDGrid">this</a>

-I believe this technology used to display the output is using griddle.
+I believe the technology used to display the output for `New-UDGrid` is using griddle.
 This displays the data in a grid fashion and has a live dynamic search bar at the top of the grid which can be used to filter the results.
 It also has the ability to display the data in ascending or descending format on any chosen column.
 So again referencing the complaint database I built to show me in udgrid format all of the complaints I have raised

 ```
          New-UDGrid -Id "mCalls" -Title "My Complaints" -Headers @("ID", "Account", "Depot", "Status", "Problem", "Product", "Incident", "Assigned", "Logged") -Properties @("ComplaintID", "AccountName", "DepotName", "StatusSituation", "ProblemType", "ProductName", "IncidentDate", "AssignedTo", "LoggedDate") -DefaultSortColumn "ComplaintID" -PageSize 10  -Endpoint {